dotnet/AspNetCore.Docs/aspnetcore/host-and-deploy/health-checks.md

 By default:

 * The `DbContextHealthCheck` calls EF Core's `CanConnectAsync` method.
-You can customize what operation is run when checking health using overloads of the `AddDbContextCheck` method.
+You can customize what operation is run when checking health using `AddDbContextCheck` method overloads.
 * The name of the health check is the name of the `TContext` type.

 In the sample app, `AppDbContext` is provided to `AddDbContextCheck` and registered as a service in `Startup.ConfigureServices`.